 Being familiar with different project management and safety management systems can also be helpful.

-As a health and safety manager, you will be responsible for listening to safety concerns, writing reports, developing policy and procedures, and making sure everyone understands and follows regulations.
+As a health and safety manager, you will be responsible for listening to safety concerns, writing reports, developing policies and procedures, and making sure everyone understands and follows regulations.

-Navin Homenauth has over a decade of experience in the OHS field.
+Navin Homenauth has over a decade of experience developing and implementing OHS plans.
 He says H&S managers must be clear about expectations and get people to buy into the purpose behind any measures they’re implementing.

-“Clear and consistent communication about roles, responsibilities, process, and procedures is key.
+"Clear and consistent communication about roles, responsibilities, process, and procedures is key," he explains.

 PROBLEM-SOLVING AND CONFLICT RESOLUTION SKILLS